From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving: Intention-Drive Benchmark

-To systematically evaluate the ability to comprehend and execute high-level human intentions, a dedicated and comprehensive benchmark is essential.
-Existing datasets primarily focus on trajectory prediction from low-level navigational commands or sensor data alone, lacking the rich, abstract, and context-dependent language that characterizes intention-driven driving.
-To bridge this critical gap, we introduce Intention-Drive, a multi-modal benchmark specifically designed for the task of intention-driven autonomous driving.
-The construction of Intention-Drive is centered on enriching realistic driving scenarios with a hierarchical set of natural language instructions, spanning from simple atomic commands to complex, abstract human intentions.
+Existing datasets \cite{Dauner2024NEURIPS, jia2024bench2drive, nuscenes2019} primarily focus on trajectory prediction from navigational commands and sensor data, lacking the rich and abstract language that characterizes human intentions.
+To bridge this gap, we introduce Intention-Drive, a benchmark specifically designed for intention-driven end-to-end autonomous driving.